top of page

 4. Confident, Quiet Technique

 Watch the way they handle their knife—steady, precise, and confident.
-No fumbling, no banging, no drama.
+There is no fumbling, banging, or drama.
 The best shuckers make it look effortless because they’ve done it thousands of times.
 It's more finesse than force.
+You’ll see the passion for their craft in how they work.

 5. They Know What They’re Serving